ibm-cloud-docs/Cloudant/api/cors.md

 	To make this access possible,
 	add `https://www.example.com` to your list of allowed origins.
-	The effect is that scripts that are loaded from this domain are then permitted to make AJAX requests to your {{site.data.keyword.cloudant_short_notm}} databases.
+	The effect is that scripts that are loaded from this domain are then permitted to make Ajax requests to your {{site.data.keyword.cloudant_short_notm}} databases.
-	By using HTTP authorization with CORS requests, users of your application can only access their database.
+	By using HTTP authorization with CORS requests, users of your application can access only their database.
 2. You want to allow third parties access to your database.
 	For example, if you have a database that includes product information and you want to give sales partners access to the information from JavaScript running on their domain,